The history of the Seattle Convention Center reflects that of the region: Continually expanding, growing, and innovating.

 On July 9, 2001, little more than two years after beginning construction, a ribbon was cut to officially open the expanded convention center.
 That project spurred other building and revitalization projects, creating an economic base for sustained growth in the downtown core.
 Hotels, restaurants, shops, office towers, and high-rise condominiums and apartments now occupy street frontage that was previously underutilized or vacant.

-The Center expanded again in July 2010 with the opening of The Conference Center (TCC).
+The Center expanded again in July 2010 with the opening of Arch at 800 Pike.
 Located at the northeast corner of 8th Avenue and Pike Street, this LEED-certified space was originally designated to be the new home of the Museum of History and Industry following the 2001 expansion.
 As the needs of the museum changed, the Center acquired the property and began a complete conversion of the four-level building.
-TCC’s 71,000 square feet provided the space necessary to accommodate groups whose requirements exceeded those of the original building.
-Combined, TCC and the original building offer 414,722 square feet of meeting and exhibit space.
+Its 71,000 square feet provided the space necessary to accommodate groups whose requirements exceeded those of the original building.
+Combined, Arch at 800 Pike and Arch at 705 Pike offer 414,722 square feet of meeting and exhibit space.

 In 2011, the Washington State Convention Center shifted from operating as a nonprofit managed by the state to a public facilities district.
 Authorized by the state legislature in April of 2010 and subsequently created by King County, the Washington State Convention Center Public Facilities District (PFD) is responsible for the Center’s management, operations, capital improvements and financial success.